private-compute-infra-toolkit/hats/google_internal/kokoro/README.md

 ### Docker images
 Kokoro instances execute builds inside Docker containers.
-Currently it uses a general pre-provided default option.
+Currently it uses a general pre-provided default option, but also supports custom images.
-There is support for custom images.
 See go/kokoro-docker-image-options
 The codelab has also been recently updated to include instructions for "Container Build".
 This can help with coming pre-packaged with build dependencies, build tools, etc. to speed up building.
+There is also the option of using the builders library for bazel-debian to have bazel build in a docker image, see b/351201455.

 ### Release builds